tzimasak/gym-airsim/README.md

 OpenAI Gym-compatible environments of AirSim for multirotor control in RL problems.
 All gym environments have corresponding Unreal Engine environments that are provided in the release section ready for use (Linux only).

 ### Paper
+The work in this repository is part of a publication made in the IEEE ICME 2020.
 More technical details are available in [Leveraging Deep Reinforcement Learning For Active Shooting Under Open-World Setting (IEEE ICME 2020)](https://ieeexplore.ieee.org/abstract/document/9102966).
 Please cite this as:
 ```
 @INPROCEEDINGS{9102966,